 Start getting quality referrals using these tips (in no particular order):

-- Create a referral program with complimentary service providers to exchange referrals.
+- Create a referral program with complementary providers to exchange referrals.
 Be sure you only include providers in this network that you'd be comfortable recommending to your best client or best friend.

 - Recognize and thank your referral sources.
 This could be with a simple phone call, email, or-even better-a handwritten note.
 The important thing is to express your appreciation.
 You'll also encourage additional referrals this way.